 Healthy gums are the foundation for healthy teeth.
 Unfortunately, many dentists and patients often overlook the gums until there is a crisis.
 Periodontal disease, better known as gum disease, is the leading cause of tooth loss in adults.
 Monroe, North Carolina dentist Dr. Leonard Hess performs a periodontal screening to check for the signs and symptoms of gum disease at each visit.
-This is the best way to prevent problems from occurring and ensure the simplest and most conservative treatment.
+This is the best way to prevent problems and ensure the simplest and most conservative treatment.

 It may be surprising to know that 75% of American adults have some form of gum disease.
 Not only is gum disease a serious dental concern but the condition has been strongly linked to other medical issues such as heart disease and diabetes.

 Prevention is the best way to fight gum disease.
 Regular at-home care and routine dentist visits can prevent plaque from building up around the teeth and gum line.
-Gum disease is considered a “silent disease” and most patients experience no pain or obvious symptoms until the advanced stages of the disease.
-Periodontal treatment is one of the general dentistry services that Dr. Hess provides to Monroe, North Carolina.
+Gum disease is considered a “silent disease,” and most patients experience no pain or obvious symptoms until the advanced stages of the disease.
+Periodontal treatment is one of the general dentistry services Dr. Hess provides to Monroe, North Carolina.

 Periodontal Treatment FAQs

 Does treatment for periodontitis hurt?

 Your periodontal treatment will not cause pain.
-In fact, it will alleviate your gum pain as soon as treatment is completed.
+It will alleviate your gum pain as soon as treatment is completed.
 You may feel a little discomfort after leaving the dentist office, but it will go away in a couple of hours.
 You can go back to full normal function in about 24 hours.

 Most dental insurance plans will cover your gum disease treatment.
 This type of treatment can be seen as a restorative treatment to fix the function of your mouth.
-Insurance companies decide what they will cover, but most restorative treatments are covered.
-Contact your specific insurer to find out exactly what they will cover for you.
+Insurance companies decide what to cover, but most restorative treatments are covered.
+Contact your insurer to find out exactly what they will cover for you.

 Will my periodontal disease go away without medical treatment?